 Simple things make me happy.
 Any time I can prepare dinner that can be eaten on the run with little cleanup, my life is easier and I am happy.
 Grilled Shrimp Souvlaki with Cucumber Dill Sauce is perfect for this and you’ll find everything you need for this portable dish at Heinen’s.

 I would like to have a sit-down dinner with my family every day because the times we gather to enjoy a meal and share our day is priceless.
 But, the reality of life right now is that our kids have varied schedules.
 They often need to be picked up or dropped off somewhere and I know so many people in the same situation.
 When the kids were little, all 6 of us never missed gathering around the table every night.
 Now, not so much!
 One upside is that it’s all the more a celebration when we do.

 Heinen’s “4PM Panic“ series is all about dishes that take the stress out of weekday meal preparation.
 This week’s recipe is easy to take on-the-run so you have the option of enjoying it together, giving it to hungry kids on-the-go or packing it up to deliver between events.
-Souvlaki is a Greek dish that is typically meat of some sort served wrapped in a flat bread making it totally portable.
+Souvlaki is a Greek dish that is typically made with meat and served wrapped in a flatbread making it totally portable.
 Today I used shrimp to keep it light.
 The cucumber sauce is a great fresh addition to the roasted vegetables and grilled shrimp.

 Grilled Shrimp Souvlaki with Cucumber Dill Sauce

 - 1 pound large shrimp, peeled and deveined